Geologist: Employment

+Professional geologists may work in the mining industry or in the associated area of mineral exploration.
+They may also work in oil and gas industry.

-Professional geologists work for a wide range of government agencies, private firms, and non-profit and academic institutions.
-They are usually hired on a contract basis or hold permanent positions within private firms or official agencies (such as the United States Geologic Survey).
+Some geologists also work for a wide range of government agencies, private firms, and non-profit and academic institutions.
+They are usually hired on a contract basis or hold permanent positions within private firms or official agencies (such as the Geological Survey and Mineral Exploration of Iran).

 Local, state, and national governments hire geologists to work on geological projects that are of interest to the public community.
 The investigation of a country's natural resources is often a key role when working for government institutions; the work of the geologist in this field can be made publicly available to help the community make more informed decisions related to the exploitation of resources, management of the environment and the safety of critical infrastructure - all of which is expected to bring greater wellbeing to the country.
 This 'wellbeing' is often in the form of greater tax revenues from new or extended mining projects or through better infrastructure and/or natural disaster planning.

 An engineering geologist is employed to investigate geologic hazards and geologic constraints for the planning, design and construction of public and private engineering projects, forensic and post-mortem studies, and environmental impact analysis.
 Exploration geologists use all aspects of geology and geophysics to locate and study natural resources.
 In many countries or U.S. states without specialized environmental remediation licensure programs, the environmental remediation field is often dominated by professional geologists, particularly hydrogeologists, with professional concentrations in this aspect of the field.
 Petroleum and mining companies use mudloggers, and large-scale land developers use the skills of geologists and engineering geologists to help them locate oil and minerals, adapt to local features such as karst topography or earthquake risk, and comply with environmental regulations.

 Geologists in academia usually hold an advanced degree in a specialized area within their geological discipline and are employed by universities.

 Professional designation

 In Canada, National Instrument 43-101 requires reports containing estimates of mineral resources and reserves to be prepared by, or under the supervision of, a Qualified Person (QP) who has at least five years of experience with the reported minerals and is a member of a professional association.
 The QP accepts personal liability for the professional quality of the report and underlying work.

 The rules and guidelines codified in National Instrument 43-101 were introduced after a scandal in 1997 where Bre-X geologists salted drill core samples at a gold exploration property in Busang, Indonesia.
 The falsified drilling results misled Bre-X investors and upon discovery of the fraud, the company collapsed in the largest gold mining scam in history.

+In Europe exists the professional title of EurGeol (European Geologist) awarded by the European Federation of Geologists.

+Professional Societies

+Geologists may belong to a number of professional societies promoting research, networking, and professional development within the field.